wenzf/opendatasg/README.md

 ### Handling of media releases data

 Media releases are potentially the most requested content type.
-Since some of the used APIs limit the number of daily requests, data for media releases are stored in a database (DynamoDB) after they have been retrieved by the API and converted to a internal data structure.
-The data of the database and the current state of data provided by APIs is kept in sync by an event driven process:
+Since some of the used APIs limit the number of daily requests, data for media releases are stored in a database (DynamoDB) after they have been retrieved and converted to a internal data structure.
+The database and the current state of data provided by APIs is kept in sync by an event driven process:

-- 1: The request hits the backend, the `index entry` is read from the database which contains the timestamp of the last requested and the number of entries (`total_results`) per API.
-If the last query was longer ago than `DATA_UPDATE_INTERVAL_TIME_IN_MS`, continue in step 2, otherwise, step 3b
+- 1: The request hits the backend, the `index entry` is read from the database which contains the timestamp of the last request and the number of entries (`total_results`) per API.
+If the last query was longer ago than `DATA_UPDATE_INTERVAL_TIME_IN_MS`, continue with step 2, otherwise, step 3b
 - 2: Request to the API.
 Update `index entry`.
 If `total_results` from the response is equal to the entry in `index entry`, continue with step 3b, otherwise, step 3a.
 - 3a: Data from the API from the previous step is converted into the internal data structure and saved in the database.
 The response is then sent to the client.
 - 3b: Content is retrieved from the database and sent to the client.